 Part 6.
 Water Use

-Twin Island Lake has no public access site, but the outlet stream is navigable.
-The lake is used by riparian owners and their guests for a variety of recreational activities.
-There is no State of Wisconsin land ownership around the lake, however, the two islands located in the southern part of the lake are owned by the State of Wisconsin.
+Dunn Lake has no public access site, but is used by riparian owners and their guests for a variety of recreational activities.
+Land surrounding the lake is owned privately and by the State of Wisconsin.

 Part 7.
 Riparian Area